Laney College shooting is Oakland’s 2nd school shooting in 2 days

-The Oakland Police Department confirmed that a person had been shot at 11:53 a.m. on the 900 block of Fallon Street and was hospitalized.
+The Oakland Police Department said that a person had been shot at 11:53 a.m. on the 900 block of Fallon Street and was hospitalized.
+An update from the Peralta Community College District just after 7:30 p.m. said Beam was in critical condition at an Oakland hospital.

-The assailant climbed the stairs inside the Laney Field House, and Beam could be heard saying “no, no, no” before he was shot, the source said.
+The district confirmed the shooting occurred inside the Laney Field House and said the campus was closed for the rest of the day.
+Campus will open Friday, according to an update from the district late Thursday.

-The district confirmed the shooting and said the campus had been closed for the rest of the day.
+The assailant climbed the stairs inside the Laney Field House, an athletic facility near the football and baseball fields and Beam could be heard saying “no, no, no” before he was shot, a source with knowledge of the shooting said.

 Subscribe to The Daily